 According to a press release and news post, an “expanded independent panel of judges” will assess the growing number of entries.
 Founder Dave Gertler commented that the changes reflect a desire to “be even more representative of Australia’s audio makers.”

 In addition to judged categories, “the APAs will also be developing the Listeners’ Choice category, that will allow any Australian to easily vote for their own favourite podcast, for free.”

 DC Hotels' Hip, Pragmatic Return to Hosting Radio

 Two hotels in Washington, DC have put a twist on tradition from the early days of radio broadcasting.
 Until the radio boom of the 1930s, hotels played a major role in the business by “providing shelter and credibility” to new stations, writes James Careless for Radio World.

 Now, the LINE Hotel is home to a “lobby-based internet radio station,” Full Service Radio.
 It offers 34 weekly audio programs from local producers, live or on demand.
 The station uses a collaborative business model to provide a wide variety of content.

 In early December the historic Willard InterContinental Hotel seriously stepped into audio with Big Whig Media, “a full-fledged multimedia production facility.”
 The studio is designed for podcasts, radio, and streams, plus TV editing and multi-camera video.

 “Perhaps it’s too much to call any of this a rebirth of hotel-based radio or even a trend in hotel-based internet radio,” Careless says.
-“But the special nature of hotels seems to have enduring media appeal.”more from radio world
+“But the special nature of hotels seems to have enduring media appeal.”

 To kick off NPR’s second annual Student Podcast Challenge, Cory Turner and Elissa Nadworny “checked back in with last year’s two grand-prize winners to see how the experience changed their learning, and their lives.”